 Often on the road you will be up early for breakfast.
 Wherever possible, you buy lunch in local markets, and you will then have opportunities to mix in with the local community and organise anything you need to including ensuring you have enough drinking water.
 Remember how important it is to keep up your fluid levels during the trip.
 Please note we cannot guarantee the provision of regular clean drinking water from the truck throughout the safari and you do need to organise your own water day to day.
-At most campsites the truck can easily access clean drinking water and you will find the water carried on the truck is often drinkable, particularly once we head south into Tanzania.
+At most campsites the truck can easily access clean drinking water and you will find the water carried on the truck is often drinkable.
 Where this is not the case it is advisable to buy your own bottled water, which is readily available and most campsites now sell sealed bottled mineral water.
 When buying your water do check that the bottles are sealed.

 Drive times in Africa can be difficult to predict so do be prepared for the occasional situation when the plot changes!
 Getting bogged is an essential optional extra... be prepared.
-And in general, be ready for some occasional long and dusty drives.
 These are based on ongoing and careful scheduling decisions to ensure you get to the current 'must see' places.

 On the road there is always a lot to see but you may also like to bring some good books and an iPod to listen to your own music.
-The occasional long drives are deemed essential by crew to get you where you want to be in the time given.

-Schedules and itineraries
+Schedules and Itineraries